dburger/algorithms/ctci/README.md

 ### Solution 1

 This can't be done, right?
 Well no it can't.
 Not if you literally mean to delete the node.
-But what if you allow one to copy values.
+But what if you allow one to copy/replace values.
 Then yes, yes it can be done.

 Here we copy the value of the next node into the deleted node and then skip that next node.